 - However, outside of the US, you still get a SIM tray, so it’s swings and roundabouts really.

 - The iOS app and game ecosystem remains far ahead of Android’s.

 Apple iPhone 14 Pro Max verdict

 It’s just a pity this coincides with your bank account getting a kicking.
-So on that note, also mull over if you could cope with less battery life, screen real estate and hand strain, in return for 100 quid, because this year’s iPhone 14 Pro is equally good.
+So on that note, also mull over if you could cope with less battery life, screen real estate and hand strain for the non-Max Pro, because the iPhone 14 Pro is equally good.

 Meaningfully moves the Pro Max on for the first time since its inception – but all this quality comes at a price.

 |Display||6.7in 2796×1290 OLED HDR at 460ppi|